Owner's Manual

 What if something breaks?

-Text or call us at 623-320-8984.
-Send a video of the issue and we'll diagnose it over the phone.
+Email us at pluggedbycc@gmail.com with a short video of the issue.
+We'll diagnose it and let you know exactly what's needed.
 Most fixes are simple and we walk you through it.
-If it's a warranty issue (30 days), we fix or replace the part free.
-We also stock replacement parts at fair prices.
+If it's a warranty issue (1 year on parts), we ship the replacement part free.

 Can I customize my bike?

 Absolutely.
 We do custom paint jobs, color swaps, graphics kits, and performance upgrades.
-Check the Paint Guide and Color Palettes tabs for ideas, then hit us up with what you want.
+Check the Customize tab for ideas, then hit us up with what you want.
 Most custom work takes 3-5 days.

 Do you finance or do payment plans?